jayharvey/angular-styleguide/a1/README.md

     *Why?*: Having the spec nearby makes it easier for the source code reader to learn how the component is supposed to be used and to discover its known limitations.

-    *Why?*: Separating specs so they are not in a distributed build is easy with grunt or gulp.
+    *Why?*: Separating specs so they are not in a distributed build is easy with gulp.

     ```
     /src/client/app/customers/customer-detail.controller.js